ccache/ccache/doc/INSTALL.md

     1. Install zstd in a custom path and set `CMAKE_PREFIX_PATH` to it, e.g. by passing `-DCMAKE_PREFIX_PATH=/some/custom/path` to `cmake`, or
-    2. Pass `-DZSTD_FROM_INTERNET=ON` to `cmake` to make it download libzstd from the Internet and unpack it in the local binary tree. ccache will then be linked statically to the locally built libzstd.
+    2. Pass `-DZSTD_FROM_INTERNET=ON` to `cmake` to make it download libzstd from the Internet and unpack it in the local binary tree.
+Ccache will then be linked statically to the locally built libzstd.

 Optional: